alexdlaird/pyngrok/docs/index.rst

 :code:`PyngrokConfig`
 ~~~~~~~~~~~~~~~~~~~~~
 `pyngrok`'s interactions with the `ngrok` binary (and other things) can be configured using `PyngrokConfig <api.html#pyngrok.conf.PyngrokConfig>`_.
-Most methods accept `pyngrok_config` as an keyword argument, and `NgrokProcess` will maintain a reference to
+Most methods accept `pyngrok_config` as a keyword argument, and `NgrokProcess` will maintain a reference to
 its own `PyngrokConfig` once a process has been started.
-If `pyngrok_config` is not given, the documentated defaults
+If `pyngrok_config` is not given, the documented defaults
 will be used.

 Setting the :code:`authtoken`